-12.001 Psychology I FL3T2
+12.001 Psychology I

 An introduction to the content and methods of psychology as a behavioural science, with emphasis on the biological and social bases of behaviour, relationships to the environment, and individual differences.
 Includes training in methods of psychological enquiry, and the use of elementary statistical procedures.

-Assessment: 3 examination papers including statistics and method, 5 practical reports.
+Assessment: Examination papers including statistics and method and practical reports.

-Vpper Level II subjects
+Upper Level II subjects